Apulco Municipality

 Apulco is one of the 58 municipalities in the Mexican state of Zacatecas.
-It is located on the southern part of the state of Zacatecas and it is bounded by the municipality of Nochistlán de Mejía.
+It is located in the southern part of the state of Zacatecas and it is bounded by the municipality of Nochistlán de Mejía.
 The municipality covers a total surface area of 200 km2.

 The municipal seat is the city of Apulco.

 Population

 In the 2005 census Apulco reported a population of 4,801.
-Of these, 1,453 lived in the municipal seat and the remainder lived in surrounding rural communities.
+Of these, 1,453 lived in the municipal seat and the remainder in surrounding rural communities.